Visual art exhibitions and events with a platform for critical writing

 At the same time, we began to discuss the role of the curator, and the realisation that - with a few notable exceptions - video art is rarely well curated within the art world (as opposed to film-festivals).
 We also cannot deny the fact that we artists often just don't demand enough in terms of how our work is shown.

 Attending the conference as a participant and spectator gave me the opportunity to examine my own practice.
 Meeting the dedicated and knowledgeable video curators that presented at the Vidifestival gave me hope.

-Gillian McIver is a photographer and film-maker, working in artist film and video.
+Gillian McIver is a film-maker, working in documentary and artist film / video.
 She is based at Studio75, London.
-Follow her on Twitter at Studio75London
+Follow her on Twitter @bitteriwt

 No one has commented on this article yet, why not be the first?

 To post a comment you need to login